edaa-org/pyEDAA.OSVVM/doc/index.rst

    .. grid-item::
       :columns: 5

-      OSVVM describes it's projects using imperative TCL code in so called ``*.pro`` files.
-These contain lots of compilation information like VHDL library names, used VHDL standard, compile order.
-On the other hand these files also contain information about grouping testcases into testsuites as well as variants of a test by applying top-level generics to a simulation.
+      OSVVM describes its projects using imperative TCL code in so called ``*.pro`` files.
+These contain lots of information like VHDL library names, used VHDL standard, or compile order.
+Besides compilation information, these files also contain information about grouping testcases into testsuites as well as variants of a test by applying top-level generics to a simulation.
+In addition various tool options can be enabled and disabled, e.g. code coverage collection.
+These options can be set globally, locally or per item.

-      pyEDAA.OSVVM provides an :ref:`artificial TCL environment <PRJ:Procedure>`, so OSVVM's ``*.pro`` files can be executed and contained information are collected in a data model representing :ref:`builds <PRJ:DataModel:Build>`, :ref:`VHDL libraries <PRJ:DataModel:VHDLLibrary>`, :ref:`VHDL source files <PRJ:DataModel:VHDLSourceFile>`, :ref:`testsuites <PRJ:DataModel:Testsuite>`, and :ref:`testcases <PRJ:DataModel:Testcase>`.
+      pyEDAA.OSVVM provides an :ref:`artificial TCL environment <PRJ:Procedure>`, so OSVVM's ``*.pro`` files can be executed and contained information is collected in a data model representing :ref:`builds <PRJ:DataModel:Build>`, :ref:`VHDL libraries <PRJ:DataModel:VHDLLibrary>`, :ref:`VHDL source files <PRJ:DataModel:VHDLSourceFile>`, :ref:`testsuites <PRJ:DataModel:Testsuite>`, and :ref:`testcases <PRJ:DataModel:Testcase>`.

+      Afterwards, the :ref:`OSVVM project model <PRJ>` can be used as-is, or it can be converted to other data or file formats.
+One unified data model is `pyEDAA.ProjectModel <https://edaa-org.github.com/pyEDAA.ProjectModel>`__.

    .. grid-item::
       :columns: 7